|Nutrition Facts (per serving)|

 Transfer the chestnuts to the oven and roast them until the skins have pulled back from the cuts and the nutmeats have softened.
 The actual time required will depend on the chestnuts but will be at least 15 to 20 minutes.

 Remove the nuts from the oven and pile them into a mound in an old towel.
 Wrap them up, squeeze hard—the chestnuts should crackle—and let them sit for a few minutes.

 Pull and snap off the dark shells to reveal the yellowish white chestnuts.
 While peeling, make sure to also remove the papery skin between the shell and the chestnut.

 - When selecting chestnuts, look for the largest ones you can find, with shiny shells, and a weighty feel in your hand.

 Italy is Europe's biggest producer of chestnuts, and a particularly prized kind is grown in the Mugello region of Tuscany.
 Chestnuts are in season roughly from September through January and are particularly popular around Thanksgiving, Christmas, and New Year's Eve.

 The Italian language has two names for chestnuts: castagne (for the smaller, more common varieties) and marroni (for the larger, more prized heart-shaped varieties).

-As autumn gets into full swing each year, and particularly just before Christmas, roasted chestnut stalls and stands appear in seemingly every piazza and on street corners throughout Italy, selling paper cones full of the roast delicacies.
-Sometimes some red wine or grappa is splashed over them while roasting— even better!
+As autumn gets into full-swing each year, and particularly just before Christmas, roasted chestnut stalls and stands appear in seemingly every piazza and on street corners throughout Italy, selling paper cones full of the roasted delicacies.
+Sometimes some red wine or grappa is splashed over them while roasting.

 Sagre (food festivals) celebrating the chestnut take place all across Italy in October.